amiraligrr/amiraligrr/README.md

 # 👋 Hi, I'm Amirali Granmayeh (امیرعلی گرانمایه)

-** |
- National robotics champion **

-*16-year-old builder from Iran.
-In a fight with Iran's internet.*
+**🏆 National Robotics Champion – Iran**
+**🧠 SAMPAD Student (National Organization for Development of Exceptional Talents) – Allameh Helli High School, Kerman**

-*Born: January 24, 2011 *
+*Born: January 24, 2011*
+Based in Kerman, Iran

 ---

 ## 🏆 Achievements

+### 🥇 Robotics Championships
-- **1st Place**, Iran Open RoboCup 2025
-  *In-situ Junior Primary League (ages 10‑15) – National Robotics Competition*
+- **1st Place**, Iran Open RoboCup 2025 – In-situ Junior Primary League (ages 10–15)
-  Designed, built, and programmed a fully autonomous robot to compete in complex, real‑time challenges.
+  Designed, built, and programmed a fully autonomous robot for real‑time competition.
 Demonstrated skills in embedded systems, sensor fusion, and strategic programming under tournament pressure.

 - **Super Team Champion**, Iran Open RoboCup 2025
-  Collaborated with multiple teams to solve a shared robotics mission.
+  Collaborated with multiple teams on a shared robotics mission.
 Showed ability to work in a team, merge codebases, and coordinate hardware in a high‑stress environment.

 ---

+### 🎓 SAMPAD (National Organization for Development of Exceptional Talents)
+- **Student at Allameh Helli High School (SAMPAD) – Kerman**
+  Admitted to one of Iran's top gifted schools through a highly competitive national entrance exam, where tens of thousands of students compete each year.

+**SAMPAD** (سازمان ملی پرورش استعدادهای درخشان) is a nationwide organization under Iran's Ministry of Education.
+Its mission is to identify and nurture students with exceptional intelligence, creativity, and analytical thinking.
+SAMPAD schools (commonly known as "Tizhooshan" or gifted schools) offer advanced curricula, experienced teachers, and a project‑based, research‑oriented environment.
+Admission is based on a rigorous exam that focuses on problem‑solving and critical thinking, not just rote memorization.
+Being a SAMPAD student means being part of a community of top‑tier learners who push beyond standard academic boundaries and often participate in Olympiads and advanced research projects.

+---

 ## 🚀 Featured Projects

-- **Argus** – Central Intelligence Core.
-A local AI assistant and automation hub for my smart ecosystem.
+- **Argus** – Local AI assistant and automation hub for my smart ecosystem.
 - **ZP-lang** – A framework to write programming languages in your native tongue.
   [GitHub](https://github.com/amiraligrr/ZP-lang-Framework) | [Website](http://zp.amiraligrr.ir)